 Now my family, friends, and doctors were rightfully concerned.
 I had my first child when I was only 26 weeks pregnant.
 When he was born, he was a tiny 2lbs and 1oz.

 The procedure went so smoothly.
-The after care was even more impressive.
+The aftercare was even more impressive.
 I had 2 nurses who were very eager to help me and my family with everything.
 Throughout the night my daughter and I were checked on.
 The care was impeccable.
-Upon check out we were give a wonderful gift bag with wonderful gifts and they even give you a bottle of wine!
+Upon checking out we were given a wonderful gift bag with wonderful gifts and they even give you a bottle of wine!
 You can’t beat that.

 The experiences were polar opposites, but the outcome was beautiful in both instances.
 My husband and I are blessed to have two beautiful children & live in paradise with them.

 Antoinette and Ethan Kelley bought a beautiful property in Alajuela and moved there in December 2009.